GrahamChalfant/Graham_Portfolio/README.md

 ### [Data_Management_Project: Database Design](https://github.com/GrahamChalfant/Data_Management_Project)

-My team and I had to create a database for a hotel chain from the business problem found in group_project_description_2020.
-We created an ER diagram in order to determine cardinality, relationships, and entities.
-The actual database was created in R using the RSQLite package, and this code can be seen in my Data_Management_Poject repository.
+- Created an ER diagram in order to determine entities, relationships, and cardinalities
+- Used diagram guide database creation in r-studio using the RSQLite package
+- Entered fake data in order to run queries and test the database

 Below is part of the ER diagram created for this project.